dfki-ric/pytransform3d/_sources/rotations.rst.txt

 **Pros**

-* Minimal representation
+* Minimal representation.
+* Euler angles are easy to interpret for users (when the convention is clearly defined) in comparison to axis-angle or quaternions.

 **Cons**

-* 24 different conventions
+* 24 different conventions.
-* Singularities (gimbal lock)
+* Singularities (gimbal lock).
-* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion
+* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion.

 ------